sayyedrabeeh/system-Design/README.md

     * Strong Consistency: Best suited for scenarios where data integrity and consistency are critical, such as financial systems, e-commerce platforms, and critical business applications.
     * Eventual Consistency: Well-suited for applications where real-time consistency is not vital and where system availability and scalability are more important, such as social media platforms, content distribution networks, and collaborative systems.

+### types of NoSQL Databases

+   ##### 1. Document-Based NoSQL Databases

+    document-based NoSQL Databases store data in documents rather than rows and columns.
+They use JSON, BSON, or XML documents to store the data.
+The best thing about document-based NoSQL Databases is that businesses can store or retrieve in a form closest to the data objects used in the application.

+    Documents are stored with flexible schemas.
+    It is easy to create and maintain documents.
+    There is no direct relationship between two documents, eliminating the need to have a foreign key.
+    Documents are available in JSON, BSON, and XML formats.

+    Popular Document-based NoSQL Databases are MongoDB, CouchDB, and Firebase Firestore.

+   ##### 2. Key-Value Stores

+   This is the simplest form of a NoSQL Database that stores each data element in a pair of keys and values.
+A unique key is allotted to each data element and is used to retrieve data.
+The values associated with each data element can be anything from strings to numbers to complex objects.

+   Caching, real-time leaderboards, cloud-based scalable applications.

+        Popular key-value databases are Redis, Memcached, and Amazon DynamoDB.

+   ##### 3.Column-Oriented Databases

+   column-based databases are NoSQL Databases that store data in columns, not rows.
+Businesses can efficiently run analytics on a few columns without looking at unwanted data.
+These databases are known for their efficiency in reading and retrieving data.
+Applications that deal with a large volume of data should go for columnar databases.

+   Real-time analytics, IoT applications, large-scale Machine Learning models, applications that require distributed storage.

+        Popular Column-Oriented Databases are HBase, Apache Cassandra, Google Bigtable.

+   ##### 4. Graph-Based Databases

+   graph-based NoSQL Databases store data as nodes.
+Their main focus is to identify the relationships between different data elements.
+The connections between these nodes are called links or relationships.
+Here, data is simply represented as nodes and edges, and to retrieve relationships, quick graph traversal algorithms are used.

+        Some of the popular graph-based databases are Neo4j, Amazon Neptune, and ArangoDB.